-Keto zucchini muffins or almond flour zucchini muffins call them as you like they are the most delicious moist sweet breakfast muffins!
+Keto zucchini muffins or almond flour zucchini muffins, call them as you like, are the most delicious moist sweet breakfast muffins!

-I am having busy mornings right now with the kids and those keto zucchini muffins are total lifesavers.
-It is so handy to grab-n-go a muffin in the mornings with a cup of coffee.
-I always like my breakfast sweet and those almond flour zucchini muffins are perfect to starts the day with an extra boost of greens!
+I have busy mornings these days with the kids, so these keto zucchini muffins are total lifesavers.
+It’s so handy to grab-n-go a muffin in the mornings with a cup of coffee.
+I always like my breakfast sweet and the almond flour zucchini muffins are perfect to start the day with an extra boost of greens!

 Keto zucchini muffins are sweet, moist almond flour zucchini muffins.
-They includes grated zucchini that adds a delicious moist texture to the muffins while helping you reach your 5-a-day.
-They are perfect for breakfast on the go or as a quick snack with only 4.5 g net carb per serve.
-All you need to make zucchini muffins paleo and keto are those wholesome ingredients:
+They include grated zucchini that add a delicious moist texture to the muffins while helping you reach your 5-a-day.
+They are perfect for breakfast on the go or as a quick snack with only 4.5g of net carbs per serve.
+All you need to make zucchini muffins paleo and keto are the following wholesome ingredients:

 Large eggs – at room temperature

 Coconut cream if you want to make dairy free zucchini muffins, otherwise heavy cream works too

 Coconut oil or melted butter – at room temperature